mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 The same applies to zazen.
 Learn zazen: what is zazen?
 Well, philosophically, psychologically, you can learn this.
 But it’s not good enough!
 So just jump in, jump into zazen.
 So finally, zazen teaches you, zazen takes care of you.

 Then you get it.
 “Oh, zazen is pretty good!”
 Sometimes zazen is not good, but ... in zazen you feel good, anyway.
-You don’t know what it is, but if you jump in, more or less, you can touch the core of zazen, which is called samskara. *Samskara* is impermanence, constantly working.
+You don’t know what it is, but if you jump in, more or less, you can touch the core of zazen, which is called *samskara*. *Samskara* is impermanence, constantly working.
 That’s why this is the [content] of *all dharmas* in Buddhism.

 #### 49:32